Empirical priors for prediction in sparse high-dimensional linear regression: Introduction

 The computational difficulties mentioned above stem from the need to work with the heavy-tailed priors that yield desired posterior concentration properties.
-Inspired by the insight that prior tails would be irrelevant if the prior center was appropriately chosen, \citet{martin.mess.walker.eb} developed an approach based on {\em empirical} or {\em data-dependent} priors in this high-dimensional regression setting.
+Inspired by the insight that prior tails would be irrelevant if the prior center was appropriately chosen, \citet{martin.mess.walker.eb} developed a new empirical Bayes approach for high-dimensional regression that incorporates data to both center the prior and to provide some extra regularization.
 Their approach is powerful because it allows for conjugate priors to be used, which drastically speeds up computation, but without sacrificing on the desirable concentration rate properties enjoyed by the fully Bayesian approach with heavy-tailed priors.
+See, also, \citet{martin.walker.deb}.

 Our goal in the present paper is to investigate the performance of the empirical Bayes approach in \citet{martin.mess.walker.eb} in the context of predicting a new response.
-After a review of their empirical Bayes formulation in Section~\ref{S:review}, we focus on the computational and theoretical properties of the corresponding predictive distribution in Section~\ref{S:predictive}.
-In particular, thanks to the empirical prior's conjugacy, the corresponding predictive distribution has a very simple form and can be easily and efficiently sampled via standard Monte Carlo techniques.
-Moreover, we show that the same predictive distribution has fast convergence rates, nearly parametric in some cases, and that under reasonable assumptions, a Bernstein--von Mises theorem holds, which implies that the derived posterior prediction intervals have the target coverage probability asymptotically.
+First, we review their empirical Bayes formulation in Section~\ref{S:review}, adding some details about the unknown-$\sigma$ case.
+Next, in Section~\ref{S:predictive}, we turn to the prediction task and show that, thanks to the empirical prior's conjugacy, the corresponding empirical Bayes predictive distribution has a relatively simple form and can be easily and efficiently sampled via standard Monte Carlo techniques.
+Theoretical properties are investigated in Section~\ref{SS:theory} and, in particular, we show that our empirical Bayes predictive distribution has fast convergence rates, nearly parametric in some cases, both for in- and out-of-sample prediction settings.
+Moreover, under reasonable conditions, we establish a Bernstein--von Mises theorem, which implies that the derived posterior prediction intervals have the target coverage probability asymptotically.
 In Section~\ref{S:examples} we demonstrate, in both real- and simulated-data examples, that the proposed empirical Bayes framework provides accurate point prediction, valid prediction uncertainty quantification, and fast computation across various settings compared to a number of existing methods.
 Finally, some concluding remarks are given in Section~\ref{S:discuss}.
+We have also developed an R package, {\tt ebreg} \citep{ebreg.R}, that provides users with tools for estimation and variable selection, as described in \citet{martin.mess.walker.eb}, and the tools for prediction as presented here.